MapColonies/developer-portal/docs/getting-started/vector/services/replication_service.md

 #### Delta

-When receiving a response from the replication service API for snapshot, The response will contain an array of files to download.
+When receiving a response from the replication service API for delta, The response will contain an array of files to download.

 1. Each downloaded file is a *zip*.